-(CNN) -- NASA officials have postponed the landing of space shuttle Atlantis until Saturday because of weather concerns.
+(CNN) -- NASA postponed the landing of space shuttle Atlantis until Sunday because of weather concerns.

 Atlantis launched May 11 for NASA's final repair visit to the Hubble Space Telescope.

-In space for 19 years, Hubble can capture clear images that telescopes on Earth cannot, partly because it does not have to gaze through Earth's murky atmosphere.
+Hubble, which has been in space for nearly two decades, can capture clear images that telescopes on Earth cannot, partly because it does not have to gaze through Earth's murky atmosphere.